Bertrand Clauzel: Return to Algeria

-In the western theatre of Algeria, it took until the summer of 1836 for the French to force a decisive battle against Al-Qadir's forces at the Sikkak River, where a ten-thousand-strong contingent of regulars and tribal warriors was routed by General Thomas-Robert Bugeaud.
+In the western theatre of Algeria, it took until the summer of 1836 for the French to win a decisive battle against Al-Qadir's forces at the Sikkak River, where a ten-thousand-strong contingent of regulars and tribal warriors was routed by General Thomas-Robert Bugeaud.

-In the east, Clauzel mustered forces to strike at the Beylik of Constantine, supported in raising funds and gathering equipment by the Oran-based merchant Jacob Lasry.
-However, weather and determined resistance from Ahmad Bey saw the 1836 attempt to seize Constantine fail.
+In the east, Clauzel mustered forces to strike at the Beylik of Constantine, with financial and logistical support from the Oran-based merchant Jacob Lasry.
+However, due to adverse weather and determined resistance from Ahmad Bey, the 1836 attempt to seize Constantine failed.
 Public and political opinion turned on Clauzel, leading to his recall in February 1837.
-With French policy shifting to a policy of 'restricted, progressive and peaceful' occupation, such a policy entailed making peace with Abd al-Qadir's sovereignty with the Treaty of Tafna so they could concentrate forces to avenge Clauzel's defeat.
+With French policy shifting to a policy of 'restricted, progressive and peaceful' occupation.
+This entailed making peace with Abd al-Qadir's sovereignty with the Treaty of Tafna so they could concentrate forces to avenge Clauzel's defeat.
 Clauzel's successor was General Charles Marie Denys de Damrémont, who would die during the ultimately successful siege of Constantine later in 1837.